developer8HARSHAL/Bug-Analyzer-Agent/README.md

 ---

-For issues or contributions, open an issue in your project repository or reach out to the maintainer[attached_file:1].
+For issues or contributions, open an issue in your project repository or reach out to the maintainer.